Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Introduction

+Quick UDP Internet Connections (QUIC)~\cite{rfc9000} is increasingly replacing TCP as a primary transport protocol due to enhanced security, performance, and stream multiplexing.
+In HTTP/3~\cite{rfc9114}, QUIC can simultaneously deliver multiple HTTP objects over separate streams, reducing head-of-line blocking and improving responsiveness.
+Each stream’s data is carried in distinct QUIC frames, and each QUIC packet may contain multiple frames from different objects.
+Since streams operate independently, a delay on one stream does not impede others~\cite{rfc9114,rfc9308}.
+HTTP/3 maps HTTP semantics onto QUIC streams, assigning a client-to-server request to one stream and the corresponding server-to-client response to another~\cite{rfc9114}.

+This paper considers an observer that sees packets flowing between a QUIC client and server, and aims to estimate how many HTTP objects the connection carries.
+Such estimation aids various tasks, including load balancing~\cite{shahla2024trafficgrinder}, where knowledge of how many requests are multiplexed within a single connection is crucial.
+Another use case is detecting HTTP/3 flood attacks~\cite{chatzoglou2023hands}, where multiple requests are sent in quick succession.
+Since the attack pattern closely resembles normal traffic, identifying it remains a challenge.

+This paper introduces \emph{DecQUIC}, a scheme enabling a passive observer to estimate the number of request/response pairs in a QUIC connection.
+Building on prior work of~\cite{horowicz2022few,shapira2019flowpic}, we first capture a QUIC connection trace and divide it into multiple time windows.
+For each window, we generate two histograms: one for packets sent by the client and another for packets sent by the server.
+Combined with packet length, timing, and density information, these histograms form an RGB image, where the red channel encodes server packets, the green channel encodes client packets, and the blue channel is unused.
+Compared to the single-channel grayscale images in earlier works of~\cite{shapira2019flowpic}, our RGB representation provides directional and density cues essential for distinguishing concurrent HTTP/3 streams.
+Single-channel images offer only broad overviews, insufficient for parsing complex HTTP/3 traffic patterns within QUIC.

+With the trace represented as a sequence of RGB images, we train an ML model to predict the number of HTTP/3 responses initiated in each image window.
+The scheme can also be evaluated for requests similarly.
+DecQUIC supports both online estimation (e.g., within 100\,ms of connection start) and offline assessment (e.g., over longer durations).
+Because the task involves discrete counts rather than class labels or continuous values, we define a discrete regression problem and develop a specialized loss function tailored to counting errors.

-To train and evaluate DecQUIC, we introduce a labeled dataset comprising over 100,000 QUIC traces from more than 44,000 websites (URLs), collected over a four-month period, from various vantage points.
-These traces provide the foundation for generating more than two million images, which were configured based on window length, pixel resolution, and normalization.
-We demonstrate that DecQUIC can achieve up to 97\% accuracy when utilizing images with time windows of $T=0.1$ or $T=0.3$ seconds.
-The flexibility of the dataset allows for configurable analysis at different granularities, showcasing the utility of QUIC traces in performance evaluation.
+To train and evaluate DecQUIC, we curated a labeled dataset of over 100,000 QUIC traces from 44,000 websites, collected across four months and multiple vantage points.
+From these traces, we generated over seven million images with varying window lengths.
+Using time windows of $T=0.1$ or $T=0.3$ seconds, DecQUIC achieved up to 97\% accuracy. \footnote{We make the code and the collected dataset available using \\ \url{https://github.com/robshahla/VisQUIC}.}

+While counting HTTP/3 responses might appear simpler than comprehensive QUIC traffic classification, traditional non-ML methods can struggle with parallel HTTP/3 streams and overlapping packet patterns in a single QUIC connection.
+The ML-based approach in DecQUIC exploits fine-grained, directional, and density features in a scalable way, improving on hand-crafted heuristics by learning subtle temporal and length-based signatures.
+Moreover, as QUIC evolves and server behaviors diversify, ML models can adapt more flexibly than fixed rules, ensuring our method remains robust across a wide range of deployment scenarios.

 The rest of this paper is organized as follows: Section~\ref{RELATEDSEC} reviews related work.
 Section~\ref{methodology} describes the proposed deep learning (DL) scheme and its challenges.
 Section~\ref{LossFunction} discusses the proposed loss function used for training the ML models.
 Section~\ref{eval-res} presents an evaluation of the trained ML models on out-of-training sample QUIC traces and out-of-distribution sample web servers.
 Section~\ref{tracesanalyzer} uses the trained ML models to estimate the number of HTTP/3 responses over complete QUIC traces.
 Finally, Section~\ref{conclusion} concludes the paper.